Prioritising within categories

 What about features that are in the same category?

 When the Kano categories are clear-cut, prioritising is easy.
-If 9 out of 10 answers categorise feature A as a Must-Be and feature B is an Indifferent 9 out of 10 times, it's easy to make a decision about what features to work on first.
+If 9 out of 10 answers categorise feature A as a Natural and feature B is an Indifferent 9 out of 10 times, it's easy to make a decision about what features to work on first.

 But what about features that fall in the same category?